mattjlewis/diozero/docs/docs/8_internals/7_qemuaarch64.md

 ```

 You need to extract the initrd.img and vmlinuz files from the qcow2 disk file.
-The easiest way to do this is to use nbd in a Linux environment, e.g. a Virtual Machine:
+The easiest way to do this is to use nbd in a Linux environment,
+e.g. a Virtual Machine that has access to the qcow2 disk file:

 ```shell
 sudo apt install nbd-client qemu qemu-utils